rdinnager/slimr/README.md

 install.packages('slimr', repos = c('https://rdinnager.r-universe.dev', 'https://cloud.r-project.org'))
 ```

+We are working to make `slimr` available on CRAN soon, but for now it is
+only available on github and R-Universe.

-To facilitate the installation of slim We provide provide a function
+To facilitate the installation of slim We provide a function
 `slim_setup()`.
+This functions aims to install SLiM and automatically
+link slimr to it.
+Note that the default and recommended method of
+installation requires the package
+[`reticulate`](https://rstudio.github.io/reticulate/), so make sure you
+install that first of you want the smoothest possible installation.
+`slimr` takes advantage of `reticulate`‘s interface to ’conda’ to
+install SLiM, which should work on all platforms.
+Alternatively, if you
+are a Windows user, `slim_setup(method = 'binary')` will attempt to
-This functions aims to download a precompiled binary of
+download a precompiled binary that we have provided via github.
+If this
-SLiM and automatically links slimr to SLiM.
-Unfortunately due to the
-variety of systems and installs this might not work.
-If that is is the
+does not work, or you’d prefer to install SLiM yourself (perhaps to
+optimize performance by compiling with your own system’s efficient
-case please follow the excellent documentation how to install SLiM on
+libraries), please follow the excellent documentation on how to install
-their websites.
+SLiM in the SLiM manual, available on the SLiM website.

 - [Windows](http://benhaller.com/slim/SLiM_Manual.pdf#page=64)
 - [Linux](http://benhaller.com/slim/SLiM_Manual.pdf#page=59)